 Mini-Batch Gradient Descent is the best variant to use because:

-• It is computationally more efficient in comparison to stochastic gradient descent.
+- It is computationally more efficient than stochastic gradient descent.

-• It helps in improving the generalization by finding the flat minima.
+- It helps improve generalization by finding the flat minima.

 21. What is data or image augmentation?